-blankThe new TL-SC3430N camera TP-Link It is a versatile home and office surveillance solution to monitor the house, children or the workplace, Whatever matters most.
-With wireless N speeds up to 150Mbps, Can be easily configured to work wirelessly or using cables.
-Once installed, can watch live videos from an internet browser or Smartphone from anywhere in the world.
-With integrated SD card slot, Video can be backed up, ensuring you never catch it off guard.
+blankThe new TL-SC3430N camera from TP-Link It is a versatile home and office surveillance solution to keep an eye on the house, children or the workplace, whatever is most important.
+With Wireless N speeds of up to 150Mbps, can be easily configured to work wirelessly or using cables.
+Una vez instalada, Live videos can be viewed from an internet browser or Smartphone from anywhere in the world.
+With integrated SD card slot, video can be backed up, ensuring you are never caught off guard.

 Wireless surveillance

-IP cameras are usually installed on ceilings or walls, and as a consequence are connected to an Ethernet cable.
-Wireless connection allows you to put the IP camera anywhere you need, without the restrictions of network cables.
-TL-SC3430N is wireless with speeds up to 150Mbps, Ensuring smooth video streaming.
+IP cameras are generally installed on ceilings or walls., and as a consequence they are connected to an Ethernet cable.
+The wireless connection allows you to place the IP camera anywhere you need it, without the restrictions of network cables.
+The TL-SC3430N is wireless with speeds of up to 150Mbps, ensuring smooth video transmission.

 Streaming de video HD

-TL-SC3430N adopts H.264 codec, which is an advanced technology in video compression that greatly reduces the size of a digital video file without compromising the quality of the video compared to the amount of video.
-Using H.264 provides savings in network bandwidth and storage costs, as well as achieving higher video quality at a bit rate.
+The TL-SC3430N adopts the H.264 codec, which is an advanced technology in video compression that greatly reduces the size of a digital video file without compromising the quality of the video compared to the quantity of video.
+Using H.264 provides savings on network bandwidth and storage costs, as well as achieving higher video quality at a bit rate.

 Multiple storage options